Swisscom-BigD/rAvro/README.md

 ravro
 =====

 Integration of Avro Java utilities into R envinronment.
-Provides parsing and **loading** Avro files into native R data frames.
+Provides parsing and loading of Avro files into native R data frames.

 # Instalation
 ````